Normation/rudder/policies/rudderc/docs/src/introduction.md

 ![The technique editor page](../images/technique-editor.png)

-In addition to this visual editor, it is possible to create and modify technique as code, in YAML format, like:
+In addition to this visual editor, it is possible to create and modify techniques as code, in YAML format, like:

 ```yaml
 {{#include ../examples/ntp/technique.yml}}